-We are proud to be an integral part of our local community which is home to many bright, ordinary boys who come to our schools, from 3 years old through to 18.
-Our task is then to create something extraordinary out of these normal boys – something distinctive, something worthwhile for themselves and for society, whether it is a simple greeting to a member of staff, holding a door open, or volunteering in a local care home.
+We are proud to be an integral part of our local community which is home to many boys from all walks of life from 3 years old through to 18.
+Our task is then to create something extraordinary out of them – something distinctive, something worthwhile for themselves and for society, whether it is a simple greeting to a member of staff, holding a door open, or volunteering in a local care home.

 The vital point for us at the RGS is this: What’s best for our boys?
 What do we do in order to help a boy become someone who will make a discernible difference?
 One of the most important is that we encourage a climate of openness and awareness, based on mutual respect, rather than instruction and obedience based on authority.
 From the Prep School onwards, we foster an academic boldness that is the prerequisite to curiosity and creativity – an insistence on how to think, not what to think.
 This is at the very heart of the RGS ethos.

 Our 500-year tradition and heritage, impressive as it is, is nothing if not a catapult for innovation and modern-mindedness.
 In this climate of forward-thinking, attitudes and passions are formed that suit the future.
 To foster these to the utmost, we have all the facilities you would expect from a school of our standing, and many more that you would not expect to find.